Frequently asked questions

 What about cold plunges, red light, early light, saunas, chiropractors, metformin, rapamycin, resveratrol, MNM, Klotho, and all the other things various doctors recommend now?

 Noise.
 For some of these, that may change.
-For now, build bones and muscle in the gym.
+For now, get your protein and hormones (women), and build bones and muscle in the gym.

 Do you want your clients to become vegan?